 The IRS tax treatment of virtual currency has created a favorable tax environment for retirement account investors.
 In general, when a retirement account generates income or gains from the purchase and sale of a capital asset, such as stocks, mutual funds, real estate, etc., irrespective of whether the gain was short-term (held less than twelve months) or long-term (held greater than twelve months), the retirement account does not pay any tax on the transaction and any tax would be deferred to the future when the retirement account holder taxes a distribution (in the case of a Roth IRA or Roth 401(k) plan no tax would be due if the distribution is qualified).
 Hence, using retirement funds to invest in cryptocurrencies, such as Bitcoin, could allow the investor to defer or even eliminate, in the case of a Roth, any tax due from the investment.
 Note – retirement account investors interested in mining Bitcoin versus trading, could become subject to the Unrelated Business Taxable Income tax rules if the “mining” constituted a trade or business.

-IRA Financial has integrated with Gemini Exchange, a leading digital currency exchange and custodian, to allow investors to purchase cryptocurrency investments directly through our digital retirement app.
+IRA Financial has integrated with several investment partners to allow investors to purchase cryptocurrency investments directly through our digital retirement app.
 The new integration enables investors to buy and sell cryptocurrency without the need of an LLC (Limited Liability Company) or third-party broker-firm.

 IRA Financial is the first Self-Directed IRA company to allow their clients to invest in cryptocurrencies, such as Bitcoin, directly via a cryptocurrency exchange without the need for a third-party broker or the use of an LLC.
-Now, investors can use their retirement funds to buy all the major cryptocurrencies directly through Gemini, one of the leading US cryptocurrencies exchange.
+Now, investors can use their retirement funds to buy all the major cryptocurrencies directly through a partner exchange.
 Our new cryptocurrency solution is the first to allow retirement holders to hold cryptocurrencies in an IRA directly on an exchange.

-Clients can now control their transaction costs by avoiding the need for costly LLCs and Brokers, but more importantly, trust Gemini as the licensed and qualified custodian of their cryptocurrency private key.
+Clients can now control their transaction costs by avoiding the need for costly LLCs and brokers.
 It is our strong belief that the best and safest way to purchase Bitcoin and other cryptocurrency with IRA funds is with our digital solution.
 IRA Financial clients can perform transactions any time and will gain complete control over their cryptos.

 How to Use a Self-Directed IRA LLC to Invest in Cryptocurrency